nearform/the-micro-frontends-workshop/src/step-03-bi-directional/README.md

 From `step-03-bi-directional` folder run `yarn install`.

 Run `yarn start` from the same folder.
-This will
+This will build both React.js and Next.js app on ports `8080` and `8081` respectively.